migaol/migaol.github.io/_posts/2024-08-03-flow_solver.md

 ### Python and system

-This project was made in Python because 1) it is my language of choice, 2) it is simple to use, and 3) it has many libraries available.
+To reiterate from the automation section above, this project was made in Python because 1) it is my language of choice, 2) it is simple to use, and 3) it has many libraries available.
 However, none of the libraries or features I use would necessitate Python.
 The big libraries I use, `cv2` and `pysat`, are implemented in C++.
 Everything else has viable alternatives or can be worked around, so this bot could also be made a faster language like C++.
 Looking at the time requirements for each step though, it does not seem like rewriting in C++ would make a big difference; almost 99% of the solve time goes to mouse movement and screenshots, both of which are limited by the OS.

 I would be interested in seeing if Linux behaves differently with mouse movements, or if Windows and [AutoHotKey](https://www.autohotkey.com/) would offer more efficiency.